Employer Insights

 Here is everything you need to know about Oregon Child Labor Laws and the legal working age in Oregon.

-Oregon minor labor laws are enforced and regulated by the Oregon Bureau of Labor & Industries (BOLI).
+Oregon child labor laws pertaining to hiring and employing minors are enforced and regulated by the Oregon Bureau of Labor & Industries (BOLI).
 BOLI encourages minors, their parents, and employers to ensure a proper understanding of all laws and requirements to avoid any kind of legal trouble on the employer’s part, or avoid any kind of harm on the minor’s part, as the law is put in place to protect working minors in the state.

 Generally, employers need to be aware of the following things when hiring minors in Oregon: